kukeiko/entity-space/readme.md

 Strictly typed data framework for consuming HTTP services.

-Serves a similar purpose as GraphQL, but is actually inspired by the LightSwitch OData implementation which has been discontinued in 2015.
+Serves a similar purpose as GraphQL and was initially inspired by the LightSwitch OData implementation which has been discontinued in 2015.

-Types are defined by specifying their properties and what they represent.
-With queries you define the tree of entities you want to load (Selection) and how to filter them (Criteria).
-The actual loading logic has to be implemented by the developer.

 # Introduction